Rosa Martinez, Independent Art Critic and Curator – SPAIN – 1995

 The show will continue to receive new contributions.
 It will then begin in New York and go on, among other places, to the Contemporary Gallery of Jerusalem, the Kunstterhaus of Grasz, the Contemporary Gallery of the National Museum of Kenya in Nairobi, the Kulturhuset of Stockholm and the Centro Wifredo Lam in Havana.
 In Spain conversations have begun with Maria Luisa Lopez, director of the Museum of Contemporary Art in Seville.

-The transcultural character of the show, like the connections through “Femail” and the Internet, contributions to establishing modalities of dialog that permit us to continue to profile the feminine perspective which, as the art critic Suzi Gablic says, has been absent not only from politics and scientific thinking but also from aesthetic philosophy.
-Questioning the power of big exhibitions and the hierarchy that separates great art from small works, this exhibition of WOMEN BEYOND BORDERS will contribute to the articulation of the theory and the practice of a new social construct of reality and play an important role in creating other anthropological visions.
+The transcultural character of the show, like the connections through “Femail” and the Internet, contributions to establishing modalities of dialog that permit us to continue to profile the feminine perspective which, as the art critic Suzi Gablik says, has been absent not only from politics and scientific thinking but also from aesthetic philosophy.
+Questioning the power of big exhibitions and the hierarchy that separates great art from small works, this exhibition of Women Beyond Borders will contribute to the articulation of the theory and the practice of a new social construct of reality and play an important role in creating other anthropological visions.